- Code IDEC8053

 This course is available for in-person and remote (online) learning.

-This course provides a broad coverage of environmental economics for Master-level students.
+This course provides a broad coverage of environmental economics for Master and PhD-level students.
 The course covers market failure, the economics of pollution control, market-based instruments, environmental cost-benefit analysis, environmental valuation, the environment and the economy, global environmental problems, and other topics.
 Students will apply economic approaches to analyse policy options to better manage the environment at both the local and global levels.

 Upon successful completion, students will have the knowledge and skills to:

-- Have a detailed understanding of the discipline of environmental economics, including its key principles and methods.
+- Understand of the discipline of environmental economics, including its key principles and methods.

-- Be able to use economic techniques to analyse environmental problems and to assess environmental policies.
+- Use economic techniques to analyse environmental problems.

-- Have developed research skills in the field of environmental economics.
+- Develop research skills in the field of environmental economics.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.